 Fits most recliners up to 40 inches wide.
-Comes in navy, grey, aqua, and walnut brown.
 Polyester.
 Easy to install.
 Durable lining is stretchy and great for pets.

-Reports of it not staying in place when you sit on furniture.
+Reports of it not staying in place when sitting down.

 Giving up your comfy recliner is like saying goodbye to an old, dear friend.
 Instead of throwing it in the trash, you can keep your recliner — even your leather one with duct tape over the cracks — and freshen it up using a slipcover.
 Recliner slipcovers, just like sofa and chair slipcovers, have come a long way with better designs, patterns, and construction.
 They are made to be more form fitting, which helps your covered chair blend in better with your living space instead of sticking out.